themanyone/caption_anything/README.md

 ## Requirements

+GUI: `sudo dnf -y install gobject-introspection-devel python3-pygobject-dvel` (fedora) or others, try `sudo apt install libgirepository1.0-dev llvm14-dev`

-Skip down to **generate captions via the network** if you want to use accelerated whisper.cpp.
+Then skip down to **generate captions via the network** if you want to use accelerated `whisper.cpp`.

 Set up your virtual environment and prepare some requirements for Whisper-JAX.